paolaagarmun/meetings-lab/README.md

 # Iteration 2
 - create 2 models [User, Meeting]
-- create 2 routes for the models
+- create 2 routes for the models user & meeting
-* make sure to install 'bcryptjs' and 'jsonwebtoken'

 # Itration 3
-- Create full crud for the Meeting Route
+- Create full crud for the Meeting Route (post and get for users);
 - Create a User (can be without the encryption and auth methods)